 Free of the following common allergens: milk/casein, eggs, fish, shellfish, tree nuts, peanuts, wheat, gluten, soybeans, and corn.
 Contains no artificial colors, flavors, or preservatives.

 If you are pregnant, nursing, have a medical condition, or taking prescription drugs, consult your healthcare professional before using this product.
 Some forms of niacin may cause temporary flushing, tingling, itching, rash, or stomach upset.
-Consult your healthcare professional about periodic liver function testing if using this product long-term, or if you are taking more than 500 mg daily.
-Keep out of reach of children.
+Consult your physician about periodic liver function testing if using this product long-term, or if you are taking more than 500 mg daily.
+KEEP OUT OF REACH OF CHILDREN.

 Niacin-SR supplies 500 mg of niacin (also known as nicotinic acid or vitamin B3), an essential B vitamin, in a sustained-release matrix that allows the niacin to be slowly released over a period of several hours.
 Niacin is a water-soluble nutrient, also known as vitamin B3 or nicotinic acid.
 Niacin-SR is provided in a scored tablet which allows for easier adjustment of intake if needed.